Pastoral Care

 PSHE : Skills for Life

 Skills for Life is our bespoke timetabled programme of talks, seminars, discussions and workshops delivering personal, social, health and economic education.
 It runs in all year groups, and provides the girls with all the wisdom, skills and advice that they need to help them mature and grow, and to embark on a happy and successful adult life.
 They learn about staying healthy, and about relationships and friendships.
-They are taught about the risks associated with alcohol and drugs, and about keeping safe online.
+They are taught about the risks associated with substance abuse, and about keeping safe online, as well as how to navigate the emerging world of artificial intelligence.
 Other sessions might cover the political landscape, personal finance, and moral and ethical issues such as discrimination.
 Girls are encouraged to look inward, to know themselves better, and to look outward, to understand the world around them and to be prepared for life beyond St Mary’s.

 Use of Technology

 We understand that it can be challenging for young people to keep their use of technology, artificial intelligence and social media safe and in perspective, and they need our support in this.
-Girls may have a mobile phone at school, but they are not permitted to use personal internet-enabled devices or social media until Year 9.
-In Years 7-10, phones may only be used at designated times.
+Girls may bring a mobile phone to school, but they are not permitted to use personal internet-enabled devices until Year 10.
+The school is a phone-free environment for all year groups during the academic day.
+In the evenings, use of phones is permitted at designated times as appropriate for each year group.
 Year 7 and 8 girls have iPads that are set up by the school for educational purposes, though they may also use them to keep in touch with home.
 All devices are registered on the school’s network.
 All girls receive regular ICT safety education, and sign up to the school’s ICT Acceptable Use Policy.
 Access to WiFi is restricted according to age, just as it would be at home.
 Our in-house e-safety officers educate and support the girls, and keeps in touch with online trends and dangers.
 Pupils from all year groups sit on the Cyber and Tech Committee, which explores issues related to technology use and safety.

 Health Centre

 The Health Centre is located within the boarding area of the main school, and is staffed 24 hours a day.
 The nurses dispense homely remedies, oversee all prescribed medication, and support girls who have longer term health conditions.
 All girls are registered with the school doctor, who holds surgeries twice a week, and whom the girls can also see in her surgery in nearby Sunningdale.
-The nurses liaise closely with other medical specialists and can arrange dental and eye appointments locally as necessary.
 Many girls have weekly sessions in Alexander Technique, which helps them achieve posture and balance, both physically and mentally.
-Girls can choose to see the School Counsellor, who is available in school at lunchtimes and in the evening, or the Independent Listener, who visits the school three days a week.
-These are wise and sympathetic professionals to whom the girls know they can speak with complete confidentiality.
+Girls can choose to see the School Counsellor, who is available in school at lunchtimes and in the evening, or the Independent Person, who visits the school three times a week.
+These are wise and sympathetic professionals to whom the girls know they can speak confidentially.

 Skip to content